xpack-3rd-party/libucontext-xpack/README.md

 However, things can be further automated and the most convenient way is to **add it as a dependency** to the project via **xpm**.

+### Install with xpm/npm

+Along with the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package so that it can be directly installed from GitHub.

 #### Prerequisites

 A recent [xpm](https://xpack.github.io/xpm/),